Appearance

 These aren't fringe voices.
 They are apostles and prophets.

-But multiple faithful interpretations of "no death before the Fall" have existed for over a century.
-The scriptures support at least three readings: no death in the Garden of Eden specifically (not the entire planet); no human death before the Fall; or "temporal existence" in D&C 77 referring to the covenant era since Adam, not the planet's total age.[8][9]
-None require a 7,000-year-old earth.
-None require immortal dinosaurs.
+Multiple interpretations have coexisted for over a century.
+The scriptures support at least three: no death in the Garden of Eden specifically (not the entire planet); no human death before the Fall; or "temporal existence" in D&C 77 referring to the covenant era since Adam, not the planet's total age.[9][10]

 The CES Letter frames Latter-day Saint theology as fragile.
 The 150-year institutional record says otherwise.

 Bottom line: The CES Letter's science section rests on a false premise -- that the Church requires young-earth creationism.
 The Church formally declined that position in 1931, has taught evolution at BYU since 1971, and has elevated trained scientists to its highest councils for over a century.
-The real question isn't whether faith can survive science.
-It's why the CES Letter pretends the Church ever staked its credibility on claims it explicitly refused to make doctrine.

 Runnells, CES Letter (2017), "Science," p.
 111. ↩︎